 West Cumbria Mining want to open a new deep mine at Whitehaven West Cumbria.
 Part of the mine would run under the Irish Sea, but that section will need a separate consent from the Marine Management Organisation.
 Legal action from SLACC and public pressure pursuaded Robert Jenrick, Secretary of State at the Ministry of Housing Communities and Local Government to “call in” the planning application, and hold a Public Inquiry.

-Mr Stephen Normington was appointed as Planning Inspector, and after hearing all the evidence, he will write a report and send it to Robert Jenrick, who will make a decision whether to refuse or approve the application.
+Mr Stephen Normington was appointed as Planning Inspector, and after hearing all the evidence, he will write a report and send it to Michael Gove, who will make a decision whether to refuse or approve the application.

 South Lakes Action on Climate Change and Friends of the Earth have objected to the application for many years, on the grounds that the mine would increase Carbon Emissions and be contrary to planning policy.
 We are both “Rule 6 Parties” at the Inquiry, and are each represented by a Barrister.

-The inquiry begins on the 7 September and it can be watched on the Planning Inspectorate’s YouTube channel
+The inquiry began on the 7 September 2021 and it can be watched on the Planning Inspectorate’s YouTube channel

 - Key achievements emerging from the SLACC case at the Public EnquiryDespite being a very small charity, SLACC connected with a number of academics and experts on climate change, and with FILE’s help, engaged a first-class legal team to challenge the case for the mine put forward by West Cumbria Mining (WCM).
 Our expert witnesses, and the witnesses Friends of the Earth (FOE) used to address …

 Six reasons why SLACC opposes the proposed Cumbria coal mine

 The Public Inquiry held in September and October 2021 raised a series of arguments against the proposed mine.
 We can best summarise the arguments against the mine with these six reasons: